-Use the midpoint between the centers of the specified feature and the near-Coordinates

-- est named feature, where the nearest named feature to use is in the speci- - fied direction.
-The nearest named feature should be, for the first example, - the nearest named place somewhere between NW and NE of Berkeley.
+Use the midpoint between the centers of the specified feature and the nearest named feature, where the nearest named feature to use is in the specified direction.
+The nearest named feature should be, for the first example, the nearest named place somewhere between NW and NE of Berkeley.